Canning Chickpeas | Garbanzos

 Adjust your recipe’s seasonings and cooking time, as canned chickpeas are already cooked and may require less heating than dried chickpeas.

-Aquafaba is the viscous liquid that remains after cooking legumes, such as chickpeas, in water.
-It is most commonly associated with the fluid found in a can of chickpeas.
-However, you can make it by boiling and cooling chickpeas or other legumes at home.
+Aquafaba is the thick liquid left after cooking legumes like chickpeas in water.
+Most people know it as the liquid in canned chickpeas, but you can also make it at home by boiling and cooling chickpeas or other legumes.

-The term “aquafaba” comes from the Latin words “aqua” (water) and “faba” (bean).
+The name comes from Latin, combining “aqua” (water) and “faba” (bean).

-- For one whole egg, use three tablespoons (45 ml) of aquafaba.
+- Use three tablespoons (45 ml) instead of a whole egg.

 Enjoy.
 And have fun cooking!